juberrahman/Databricks-certifications/README.md

 ## 🛠️ Stay Connected

-If you found this repo helpful, please ⭐ it and share with others preparing for the exam.
+If you found this repo helpful, please ⭐ it, contribute with question dumps and share with others preparing for the exam.

 Got feedback or questions?
 Open an [Issue](https://github.com/your-repo/issues) or connect with me on [LinkedIn](https://www.linkedin.com/in/mdjuberrahman/).